Once you find a new home you love, you’ll want to sign on the dotted line and make it yours right away. Wouldn’t it be nice if it were this simple?

 When your first house sells, you can use that money to pay off the bridge loan and interest.
 Bridge loans can be problematic if your first home takes a long time to sell.
 In this scenario, you would need to make payments on both your new home and the bridge loan until the first home sells.

 Now that you know a bit more about your financing options, it’s time to find a lender.
-We recommend Great Plains Bank.
+We recommend Stride Bank.
 They finance many of our clients’ new homes, and we have seen first-hand how well they treat their customers.

 Of course, you are welcome to choose whichever lender you like.
 Please let us know if you are interested in any of the specific financing options discussed above, such as lender credits, VA loans, or credit repair and we can point you in the best direction.
 We are here to help!